-What to expect from biosecurity when you land in New Zealand
+What to Declare When Arriving in New Zealand

 The arrival procedures may be stricter than what you are used to, but there’s nothing to worry about when landing in New Zealand unless you are a hardened criminal.
 This guide will tell you what to expect in the following sections: